- ERP systems were sold based on reduced integration costs.

-- General estimates are that an average of 60 percent of the modules were implemented and 40 percent were unimplemented.
+- General estimates are that an average of 60 percent of the modules was implemented, and 40 percent were unimplemented.

 Advantages of ERP Integration?

-- No Integration Advantage: ERP systems were not designed to integrate well with any other system, with the exception of electronic data interchange (EDI).
+- No Integration Advantage: ERP systems were not designed to integrate well with any other system, except for electronic data interchange (EDI).
 ERP vendors proposed that their systems integrated better with the other applications that they offered for sale.
-However, this contention is also of a dubious nature.
-Many applications sold by ERP vendors (Oracle being a good example) resulted from acquisitions.
+However, this contention is also dubious.
+Many applications sold by ERP vendors (Oracle is a good example) resulted from acquisitions.
 These applications have different heritages than the vendor’s ERP system.
 Oracle created adapters for these disparate applications, but their value is questionable.

-ERP companies normally entirely exaggerate how much integration their systems provide.
-The following is a good example of this.
+ERP companies typically entirely exaggerate how much integration their systems provide.
+The following is an excellent example of this.

 “As companies buy Oracle ERP Cloud, Oracle is seeing more companies attach other Oracle services, such as human capital management.
 Companies don’t have to buy Oracle HCM Cloud and Oracle Sales Cloud, since Oracle ERP Cloud integrates with cloud and on-premises applications from other providers.
 But companies see advantages in buying cloud applications from the same provider because those apps are designed to work together, eliminating the integration work that’s often required to weave together cloud services from different providers.” – Oracle

 This is a complete lie on the part of Oracle, but it is the type of lie frequently told to customers.